BI-DS/GRA4157/README.md

 # GRA4157

+Please answer this survey to make the course better: https://nettskjema.no/a/556126

 Course material for GRA 4157 - (Big) Data Curation, Pipelines, and Management.

 Check out this before the MID-term: